 Trickle charging can maintain a single battery or multiple battery systems.
-In the case of keeping a single 12V battery charged up to a week, a 5W Solar Battery Trickle Charger Maintainer is a great choice for battery maintenance on land and marine vehicles.
+In the case of keeping a single 12V battery charged up to a week, a 5W Solar Battery Trickle Charger Maintainer or a 10W battery maintainer is a great choice for battery maintenance on land and marine vehicles.
 For anything greater than a week, we recommend disconnecting the battery for long term storage or upgrading to a Solar Kit.

 In an off-grid solar system, charge controllers actively trickle charge single or multiple batteries from solar panels.
 This ensures that the batteries are kept fully charged and ready when you need it.

 Trickle Charging Tips!